DZBohan/GATK_CNV_singularity/README.md

 Two places in the bed file may need to be edited.

-First, The original bed file has several rows of headers.
+First, the original bed file has several rows of headers.
 In the main part of a bed file, several lines are not located on chromosomes 1-22 or x and y.

 Therefore, you need to use the following commands to remove both the header and the lines not on normal chromosomes.